-This summer, the Philadelphia Bar Foundation team was joined by Priyanka Shah (above, left) and Nitin Vanama (above, right), two talented and dedicated interns.
+This Fall, the Philadelphia Bar Foundation team was joined by Priyanka Shah (above, left) and Nitin Vanama (above, right), two talented and dedicated interns.

 Learn more about Priyanka and Nitin, the projects they've been working on, and why equal access to justice matters to them.